JenDacanay/Speaker-Recognition-System/README.md

 <br><i> Figure 6: Block diagram of MFCC processor (source: Speaker Recognition System 2020) </i>
   </p>

 MFCCs are computed through first computing the STFT power spectrum using Hamming window.
 The log of the STFT magnitude was applied to the Mel-spaced filter bank to obtain N energies.
-From the N energies, performed the cepstrum which is computed by taking the inverse discrete cosine transform (IDCT) of the log filter-bank energies resulting in the MFCCs (usually around 10, we chose 7 to be most efficient).
+From the N energies, performed the cepstrum which is computed by taking the discrete cosine transform (DCT) of the log filter-bank energies resulting in the MFCCs (usually around 10, but we took 12 MFCCs to be the most efficient).

 ## C. Vector Quantization

-The closwords.m function performs vector quantization through a clustering algorithm known as the LBG algorithm on the training data set to build speaker identity references.
-The closwords.m function finds the euclidean distance between each point and each centroid, and then finds the minimum and sets that as the closest centroid.
+The `closwords.m` function performs vector quantization through a clustering algorithm known as the LBG algorithm on the training data set to build speaker identity references.
+The `closwords.m` function finds the euclidean distance between each point and each centroid, and then finds the minimum and sets that as the closest centroid.
 Then we make new centroids by taking the mean of all the closest points to each centroid, and then set those as the new centroid.
 We then calculate the distance between each centroid and its closest points, we repeat this process making new centroids over and over until the centroids settle by the difference in total distance from the centroids and their closest point changing less than the 'reswan' value after an iteration, as this means the centroids settled and that speakers codebook, the collection of all created centroids, has been completed.

 ### Test 5